Can a heart transplant change personality?

-I read a news article today that a man became the first recipient of pig heart in the history.
-It made me wonder whether the recipient of pig heart shows different personality.
-How does his body and mind respond to the transplant with pig heart in his daily life?
+Today, I read a news article that a man became the first recipient of a pig heart in history.
+It made me wonder whether the recipient of the pig heart shows a different personality.
+How do his body and mind respond to the transplant with pig heart in his daily life?

-It is not secrete any longer that each organ in the body is home to a soul and a mind of the owner.
-The body is the home of the person, the host and the original owner, but it is never the home of the soul or the mind.
+It is no secret any longer that each organ in the body is home to the soul and the mind of the owner.
+The body is the home of the person, the host, and the original owner, but it is never the home of the soul or the mind.

-Some articles show that personality of the recipient has changed with similarity to the donor’s since transplant.
-It seems apparent that the recipient experiences change in souls and emotions after transplant.
+Some articles show that the recipient’s personality has changed similarly to the donor’s since the transplant.
+The recipient experiences a change in soul and emotions after the transplant.

 Organs contain souls

-In east Asian medicine, each organ contains its soul and emotion in it.
-Lung contains po (corporeal soul) and grief.
-Liver contains hun (ethereal soul) and anger.
-Kidney contains zhi (will) and fear.
-Spleen contains yi (intent) and pensiveness.
-Heart contains shen (spirit) and joy.
+In east Asian medicine, each organ contains its soul and emotion.
+The lung comprises po (corporeal soul) and grief.
+The liver has hun (ethereal soul) and anger.
+The kidney contains zhi (will) and fear.
+The spleen contains yi (intent) and pensiveness.
+The heart comprises shen (spirit) and joy.

-People in ancient China assigned five animals to five organs.
-They assigned a dog to liver, horse to heart, cow to spleen, lung to chicken and pig to kidney.
+People in ancient China associated five animals with five organs.
+They associated a dog with liver, horse with heart, cow with spleen, lung with chicken and pig with the kidney.

-It is also interesting to know how pork reacts in our body after you eat it.
-It tonifies kidney and liver, and sedates spleen.
-You may want to feel your pulses after eating pork.
+Knowing how pork reacts in our body after we eat is surprising.
+It tonifies the kidney and liver and sedates the spleen.
+You may want to feel your pulse after eating pork.